Yuras/pdf-toolbox/README.md

 Still in TODO list
 ------------------

- * Support for object streams (aka compressed objects)
+ * Improve support for object streams (aka compressed objects).
+Too slow right now.
- * Encrypted PDF documents (you can inspect document structure, have to decrypt stream and string manually)
+ * Encrypted PDF documents (when the document you are processing doesn't uses object streams, then you can inspect document structure, only have to decrypt streams and strings manually if you need them)
  * Incremental updates
  * Linearized PDF files